paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2010-09-10-bbc_news_redesign.md

 ---
 Earlier this year the BBC announced it was creating a new version of it’s Global Visual Language (GVL).
 Building upon the success of its predecessor, these new guidelines would give the organisation a consistent yet highly distinctive visual style to use online.

-{% include 'figure' with '/images/2010/09/bbc_news_redesign/homepage.jpg'
+{% render 'figure' with '/images/2010/09/bbc_news_redesign/homepage.jpg'
   caption: 'The new BBC News website.'
 %}